robpomeroy/BrightOS/docs/Testing.md

 This guide covers setup and execution of Molecule for the BrightOS Ansible playbook.

 Testing uses **Docker containers** with Molecule for fast, reproducible test cycles.
-This approach works on Windows, macOS, and Linux without requiring Hyper-V or virtual machine configuration.
+This approach can work on Windows, macOS, and Linux without requiring Hyper-V or virtual machine configuration.

 ## Supported Execution Model